Perugia, Umbria, and Tuscany

 Below we have compiled a list of some local destinations which can be visited in a single day.
 Click on them to download the itinerary from Perugia.

 Buses leave daily from Perugia (Piazza Partigiani) to Gubbio, Gualdo Tadino, Marsciano, Bettona, Assisi, Deruta, Todi, Chiusi, Passignano, Castiglione del Lago, Orvieto and others.
-Go to http://www.umbriamobilita.it/it (Click Orari then ExtraUrbane) This site also includes ferry times to the islands in Lago Trasimeno.
+Go to Umbria Mobilità to view the bus schedule, just click “Orari” then “Servizi Extraurbani“.
+In addition to the bus schedule, this site also includes ferry times to the islands in Lago Trasimeno.

 Sulga Buses (Blue Buses)

-Buses daily from Perugia (Piazza Partigiani) to Rome, Fiumicino Airport, Naples, Pompeii, and Milan. www.sulga.it (Click on AutoLinee)
+Buses daily from Perugia (Piazza Partigiani) to Rome, Fiumicino Airport, Naples, Pompeii, and Milan.
+Visit the Sulga website and click on “AutoLinee”.

 You can rent a car from the train station in Perugia.
-The car rental booths are just to the right if you are facing the station.
+The car rental booths are located to the right if you are facing the station.
+Now TrenItalia EcoRent also rents cars (EcoRent) to be picked up and returned to the station in Perugia.
+They are environmentallt friendly cars that can be reserved as easily as bying a train ticket.
 Note: Nearly all cars have manual transmissions.
-Click Here for a list of companies and contact information.
+Click here for a list of companies and contact information.